How to Learn Portuguese: The Complete 9-Step Guide for Absolute Beginners

 In Portugal, you can’t avoid the legendary modernist poet Fernando Pessoa, Nobel-prize winner and novelist José Saramago and contemporary icon Valter Hugo Mãe.

-Our advice?
-Don’t just stick to these suggestions.
-You can easily find several platforms dedicated to providing Portuguese books for both dialects, including free e-books you can download in seconds.
-Why limit your choice?
+You can also easily find several platforms that provide Portuguese books for both dialects, including free e-books you can download in seconds.

 9. Have language exchanges with native Portuguese speakers

 When you’re ready to start having simple conversations, it’s time to find a language exchange partner!